PerErikGronvik/EASY_Claude_math_tutor/README.md

 # Mathematical Concept Notebooks

-Interactive Jupyter notebooks for university-level mathematics courses (Calculus 1-4, Statistics, AI, Data Science) designed to work with Claude AI as a coding assistant.
+Interactive Jupyter notebooks for university-level mathematics courses (Calculus 1-4, Statistics, AI, Data Science) designed to work with GitHub Copilot in VS Code.
+We recommend using Claude Sonnet 4.5 or newer as your Copilot model for the best experience.
+For free ones, I think GPT 4.1 is the best as of 09.02.2026.

 ## What This Is

 This project provides a structured environment for learning mathematics through code with AI assistance.
-Claude is configured to:
+GitHub Copilot is configured to:
 - Explain mathematical concepts step-by-step
 - Create interactive visualizations
 - Guide you through problem-solving at your own pace